Review of the Dairy Industry Restructuring Act 2001

 Following the release of the Government's terms of reference for the review, the Ministry for Primary Industries (MPI) engaged with a range of industry stakeholders to help develop a preliminary analysis of issues and options for potential legislative changes.
 We also commissioned 2 reports from an independent economic consultancy, Frontier Economics, on the performance of the New Zealand dairy industry.

-We're now seeking your feedback on the issues and options outlined in the DIRA discussion document.
+On 2 November 2018, consultation started on the issues and options outlined in the DIRA discussion document.

-This will help us:
+This was to help us: